 Getting less than 6 hours of sleep leaves you cognitively impaired, which can have repercussions both at home, at work, and on the road.
 In 2013, drowsy drivers caused 72,000 car accidents in which 800 Americans were killed, and 44,000 were injured.
 Even a single night of sleeping only 4-6 hours can impact your ability to think clearly the next day.

 Lack of sleep has also been firmly linked to a heightened risk for depression.
 Of the approximately 18 million Americans with depression, more than half of them struggle with insomnia.
 While it was long thought that insomnia was a symptom of depression, it now seems that insomnia may precede depression in some cases.
-Research has also found that better sleep resulted in remarkable improvements in depressed patients.
+Research has also found that better sleep results in remarkable improvements in depressed patients.8 Serious Risks of #Sleep Deprivation That Could Kill You Click To Tweet

 5 More Serious Affects of Sleep Deprivation